 Chemical Analysis Section

 The current Division of Environmental Quality’s Environmental Services Program (ESP) moved into a new state-owned building on Oct.
 7, 1991.
-The new facility, located at 2710 West Main Street in Jefferson City, was constructed specifically for the ESP and was designed to meet the unique needs of a laboratory facility, with separate areas for the different laboratory functions.
+The new facility, located at 2710 W. Main St., Jefferson City, was constructed specifically for the ESP and was designed to meet the unique needs of a laboratory facility, with separate areas for the different laboratory functions.
 Also, special consideration for the hazardous samples and materials used and stored at the facility were included in the design and construction.

 Clandestine Drug Lab Collection Station Program

-The Clandestine Drug Lab Collection Station Program (CDLCS Program) was created in 1998 under the leadership of Governor Mel Carnahan and in partnership with numerous local, state, and federal agencies.
-The CDLCS Program provides law enforcement a safe, efficient, and legal way to dispose of seized methamphetamine laboratory chemicals and debris.
+The Clandestine Drug Lab Collection Station Program (CDLCS Program) was created in 1998 under the leadership of Gov. Mel Carnahan and in partnership with numerous local, state and federal agencies.
+The CDLCS Program provides law enforcement a safe, efficient and legal way to dispose of seized methamphetamine laboratory chemicals and debris.
 It was an innovative management concept in 1998 and served as a national model as to what can be accomplished when agencies work together in good faith and pool available resources for the better good.
 The CDLCS Program was subsequently adopted by the U.S. Drug Enforcement Administration and other states.
 The CDLCS Program continues to be successfully administered by the Department of Natural Resources.
-Since 1998 nearly 19,000 meth labs comprising nearly 500,000 pounds of hazardous, solid, and other wastes have been safely managed and dispose of properly.
-The CDLCS Program is estimated to have saved taxpayers an estimated 47 million dollars over standard response and cleanup methods.
+Since 1998, nearly 19,000 meth labs comprising nearly 500,000 pounds of hazardous, solid and other wastes have been safely managed and dispose of properly.
+The CDLCS Program is estimated to have saved taxpayers an estimated $47 million over standard response and cleanup methods.